 If you fail to pick up your child by the closing time of the CY program, every attempt will be made to reach you, your spouse and, as a last resort, a release designee listed on the child's registration form.
-A late pick-up fee may be assessed at a rate of \$2 per minute after the first 5 minutes.
+A late pick-up fee may be assessed after a 10-minute grace period at a rate of \$2 per minute.
+Parents are allowed to use this grace period three times throughout the year.
+If violated, parents will lose the grace period and late fees will be applied at closing.
 If after 30 minutes no contact has been made, base security forces may be notified.